Code-Institute-Submissions/robinoldman-project-1-embroidery_JanResub/read-me-emboidery.md

 **ABOUT THE PROJECT**

 Embroidery club is an unreal project created for my PP1 with Code Institute.
 Embroidery club is a website creating an online community for artists.
-It has been created to showcase local artist's work as well as encourage an online community.
+It has been created to showcase local artist's work as well as to encourage an online community.

 **ABOUT THE WEBSITE**

 The Web site is a simple 3 page website that allows local artists to showcase and sell their work.
-It has a simple and easy to navigate homepage which demonstrates the purpose of the site.
-It hives a brief outline of local artists and provides links to the gallery.
+It has a simple and easy-to-navigate homepage which demonstrates the purpose of the site.
+It gives a brief outline of local artists and provides links to the gallery.
 The Gallery page provides a selection of artwork.
 Each artwork has a description of the picture which can be seen when hovered over.
 The website also has a page where local artists can submit a query, either to buy artwork or have their artwork showcased.

 **INDEX**